 Where blockchain comes in

-The blockchain technology involved in NFTs serves to create and bestow a unique identifier on the NFT, making it unique and less susceptible to fraud.
-As a digital representation of some other kind of asset or property, it must be unique in order to convey some kind of value in owning it.
+The blockchain technology involved in NFTs for brands and otherwise serves to create and bestow a unique identifier on the NFT, making it unique and less susceptible to fraud.
+As a digital representation of some other kind of asset or property, it must be unique to convey some value in owning it.

 NFTs are also “extensible.”
 This simply means you can use two NFTs to create yet another, third NFT that’s wholly unique from the others.

-So blockchain helps reinforce trust by making NFTs identifiable and that, in turn, helps make assets more easily traded, sold, and bought.
-This results in a more efficient market by removing the middlemen and agents, which leads to more accurate pricing as well as higher security in the transaction itself.
+So blockchain helps reinforce trust by making NFTs identifiable, which helps make assets more easily traded, sold, and bought.
+This results in a more efficient market by removing the middle people and agents, which leads to more accurate pricing as well as higher security in the transaction itself.

 Drawbacks of NFTs

 If NFTs make it simpler and safer to deal, trade, and own all kinds of property and art, both digital and analog, then what are the drawbacks?
 Why isn’t everyone dealing exclusively in NFTs?
-And why were so many media outlets claiming the NFT boom went bust last year?
+And why were so many media outlets claiming the NFT boom went bust?

 What’s so great about investing in a new channel?